fortiql/data-forge/docs/articles/bronze-is-the-battlefield.md

 How to escape the trap:

 - Start at the source.
-Capture raw events from Kafka or CDC with offsets, partitions, schema identifiers, and event time.
+Capture raw events from Kafka / CDC with offsets, partitions, schema identifiers, and event time.
 - Write a Bronze table that preserves provenance fields intact, and treat it as append only.
 - Use a durable checkpoint for ingestion jobs, and treat it as the journal of truth.
 - Teach downstream models to read from Bronze or from a curated Silver built directly on Bronze.